tsipkens/atems/README.md

 will plot the overlays in a yellow.

-The related `tools.imshow_agg` function will plot the binaries, as above, and add aggregate-level information to the plot, including: (*i*) the aggregate number; (*ii*) the radius of gyration about the center of the aggregate; and (*iii*) the average primary particle diameter, if this information is available (the function will use the `Aggs.dp` field, which will contain primary particle information from the most recently applied method).
+The related `tools.imshow_agg(...)` function will plot the binaries, as above, and add aggregate-level information to the plot, including: (*i*) the aggregate number; (*ii*) the radius of gyration about the center of the aggregate; and (*iii*) the average primary particle diameter, if this information is available (the function will use the `Aggs.dp` field, which will contain primary particle information from the most recently applied method).

 ### Functions to write data to files (tools.write*)

 This set of functions writes data to files, with the precise format depending on the function.

-The `write_excel` and `write_json` functions write aggregate-level information to Excel and JSON formats respectively.
+The `tools.write_excel(...)` and `tools.write_json(...)` functions write aggregate-level information to Excel and JSON formats respectively.
 The precise output will depend on what information is contained in the `Aggs` structure given to the method.
 For example, `Aggs` structures with primary particle information will have that information output to the Excel or JSON files.

-The `write_images` function, in contrast, take a cell of images (or a single image) and writes them to a series of files, specified by the `fnames` argument, in the folder specified by the `folder` argument.
+The `tools.write_images(...)` function, in contrast, take a cell of images (or a single image) and writes them to a series of files, specified by the `fnames` argument, in the folder specified by the `folder` argument.
 For example, this can be used to write the binary images presented at the beginning of this README to a temporary folder using

 ```Matlab
 tools.imwrite(imgs_binary, fname, 'temp');
 ```

-This function is also useful when paired with the `tools.imshow_agg` function to write images with binary overlays and radius of gyration information (such as those presented throughout this README).
+This function is also useful when paired with the `tools.imshow_agg(...)` function to write images with binary overlays and radius of gyration information (such as those presented throughout this README).
 For a series of images that have been processed to produce an `Aggs` structure, this can be accomplished using:

 ```Matlab
 imgs_agg{length(imgs)} = []; % initialize cell